purpyviolet/IELTS-Learning-Notes/Speaking Part/Part1_Predict.md

 ### **4. Hometown（湖北仙桃）**

 **Q: Where is your hometown?**
  **A:** *My hometown is Xiantao, a small city in Hubei Province.
-It’s known for its beautiful rural landscapes and its strong agricultural industry, particularly cotton and rice farming.
+It’s **known for its beautiful rural landscapes** and its **strong agricultural industry**, particularly cotton and rice farming.
 Life there is much slower compared to big cities, but I appreciate its peaceful atmosphere and friendly community.*

 ✅ **答题建议**